ernie-h/wineme-java/README.md

 If you don't have Java8 download it from `oracle.com`

-## When ever you wanat to start server again after changes are made
+## When ever you want to start server again after changes are made
 First clean install the maven project
 `mvn clean install`